628-module2-group9/628-group6/README.md

 ## code

-- Overall Code.ipynb: is an overall version of our analysis, including visualizes the data, removes outliers and constructs Multiple Linear Regression models to predict BodyFat%.
+- **Overall Code.ipynb**: is an overall version of our analysis, including visualizes the data, removes outliers and constructs Multiple Linear Regression models to predict BodyFat%.

-- code.R: is the overall code of our whole study, including visualizes the data, removes outliers and constructs Multiple Linear Regression models to predict BodyFat%, it also generates the dataset that we used and plots that we want to show.
+- **code.R**: is the overall code of our whole study, including visualizes the data, removes outliers and constructs Multiple Linear Regression models to predict BodyFat%, it also generates the dataset that we used and plots that we want to show.

 ## image